Lloyds bank branch sale to Co-op collapses

 Co-op chief executive Peter Marks said in a statement that the deal would not currently deliver a suitable return in a reasonable timeframe and with an acceptable level of risk.

-"This should serve as yet another warning to (finance minister) George Osborne that his economic plan is failing and he must urgently act to kickstart our flatlining economy," said Chris Leslie, a Labour MP.
+"This should serve as yet another warning to (chancellor) George Osborne that his economic plan is failing and he must urgently act to kickstart our flatlining economy," said Chris Leslie, a lawmaker from the opposition Labour party.

 LLOYDS MUST SELL BRANCHES